NICHD-BSPC/intro-rnaseq-hpc/lessons/wk2_lesson02_fastqc_interactive.md

 $ module load fastqc/0.12.1  #reload the module for the new (6-core) interactive session
 ```

-Because we are on a new compute node, `raw_data` directory (remember we are on a new compute node now):
+Because we are on a new compute node, get to the `raw_data` directory (remember we are on a new compute node now):

 ``` bash
 $ cd /data/Bspc-training/rnaseq/changes/raw_data